AstraZeneca/rexmex/README.md

 Please look at the **[Documentation](bla)** and **[External Resources](bla)**.

 **reXmeX** consists of utilities for recommender system evaluation.
-First, it provides metrics for the evaluation of recommender systems.
+First, it provides a comprehensive collection of metrics for the evaluation of recommender systems.
 Second, it includes a variety of methods for plotting the performance results.
 Implemented metrics cover a range of data mining ([ICDM](http://icdm2019.bigke.org/), [CIKM](http://www.cikm2019.net/), [KDD](https://www.kdd.org/kdd2020/)) conferences and pieces from prominent journals.

 --------------------------------------------------------------------------------